netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 editor](/docs/visualize/create-dashboards.md) that helps you create entirely new dashboards with charts target for your specific applications.

-For example, here's an dashboard designed for visualizing anomalies present in an Nginx web server, including documentation about why the dashboard exists and where to look next based on what you're seeing:
+For example, here's a dashboard designed for visualizing anomalies present in an Nginx web server, including documentation about why the dashboard exists and where to look next based on what you're seeing:

 ![An example anomaly detection